 As a measure of store prestige, data on the median prices of all clothing items listed on each store’s website was collected.
 The average median price at the sampled stores was $60 (SD = $60), with the lowest median price being $5 and the highest being $350.
 Stores with median prices below the 25th percentile (i.e., stores with median prices lower than $25) were classified as “discount stores.”
 Stores with median prices between the 25th and 75th percentiles (i.e., between $25 and $70) were classified as “mainstream stores.”
 Finally, stores with median prices in the upper 25th percentile (i.e., with median prices higher than $70) were classified as “high-end stores.”

-Table ____ presents the results of tests of whether the type of store (discount, mainstream, or high-end) affected the amount of discrimination.
+Table ____ presents the results of testing whether the type of store (discount, mainstream, or high-end) affected the level of discrimination.

-At the first stage, the race gap was widest among discount stores and smallest among mainstream stores (a 48% gap in likelihood of having one’s return accepted at the discount stores, compared to a 29% gap in high-end stores and a 10% gap in mainstream stores).
+At the first stage of asking to make a return, the race gap was widest among discount stores and smallest among mainstream stores (a 48% gap in the likelihood of having one’s return accepted at the discount stores, compared to a 29% gap in high-end stores and a 10% gap in mainstream stores).
 This trend reverses, however, when looking at final-stage results.
-After participants asked to speak with a manager, the race gap (both in likelihood of having one’s return accepted and in likelihood of receiving refunds) was wider in mainstream and high-end stores than in discount stores.
-Whites were 25% more likely to have their return accepted than blacks among discount stores, 28% more likely to have their return accepted than blacks among mainstream stores, and as much as 37% more likely to have their return accepted than blacks among high-end stores.
-Whites were 15% and 17% more likely to receive refunds than blacks in high-end and mainstream stores respectively, and only 8% more likely to receive refunds among discount stores.
+After participants asked to speak with a manager, the race gap (in terms of both the likelihood of having one’s return accepted and the likelihood of receiving refunds) was greater in mainstream and high-end stores than in discount stores.
+Whites were 25% more likely to have their return accepted than were Blacks among discount stores, 28% more likely to have their return accepted than were Blacks among mainstream stores, and as much as 37% more likely to have their return accepted than were Blacks among high-end stores.
+Whites were 15% and 17% more likely to receive refunds than were Blacks in high-end and mainstream stores respectively, and only 8% more likely to receive refunds among discount stores.

 Notably, racial discrimination was extremely robust, and persisted across stores of all price ranges—from discount to high-end stores.